Shom3s/Shom3s/README.md

 ---

-## About Me
+## 👨‍💻 About Me

-- Software developer specialising in mobile applications and web systems
+- Software developer specialising in **mobile applications and web systems**
-- Experienced in Flutter, React, Firebase, Supabase and API integration
+- Experienced in **Flutter, React, Firebase, Supabase and REST API integration**
 - Currently developing **NutriPulse**, an AI-powered health and nutrition application
-- Experienced in machine-learning, computer-vision and IoT projects
+- Experienced in **machine learning, computer vision and IoT**
+- Familiar with **C++, Object-Oriented Programming, Data Structures and Algorithms**
-- Interested in full-stack development, mobile engineering and intelligent systems
+- Interested in **mobile engineering, full-stack development and intelligent systems**
-- Open to internships, software-development opportunities and collaborations
+- Open to **internships, software-development opportunities and collaborations**

 ---

-## Technology Stack
+## 🛠️ Technology Stack

 ### Programming Languages